Christmas is a great time to celebrate Jesus. However, it is also a very busy time, so we need to be intentional.

 Make a nativity set using peg dolls, wrapping each in a piece of cloth attached with loom bands.
 Add two dots for eyes and use them to play the Christmas story.

-Variation: Paint the wooden pe dolls using the instructions in this article.
+Variation: Paint the wooden peg dolls using the instructions in this article.

 Variation: Use a glue gun to attach nature’s treasures (leaves, acorns, beech nuts, small stones etc) as accessories to each person.
 For example, glue two oak leaves in a ‘V’ on the back of one to make an angel, a small rock in the middle of three as gifts for wise men, a leaf as a cloak for Mary and Joseph, and a stick on the side as a staff for a shepherd.

-Download a beautiful nativity colouring sheet and spend time together colouring and listening to Christmas worship music and meditating on the wonder of the story and what it means for you.
+Order the I-spy colouring poster or download a smaller version and spend time together colouring and listening to Christmas worship music and meditating on the wonder of the story and what it means for you.

-Click here for a link to a free audio version of the Christmas story in the Bible and a brilliant nativity colouring downloadable picture of all the details of the Christmas story, including this to spot!
+Click here for a link to a free audio version of the Christmas story in the Bible.

 These cute little books are a fab way to explore Bible stories from the perspective of a character in the story.